-Please see some of our Frequently Asked Questions (along with answers) below.
-Hopefully these will help, but if you have any other questions please give us a call on 02392 388799.
+Please see some of our frequently asked questions and answers below.
+Hopefully these will help you with any queries, but if you have any other questions please give us a call on 02392 388799.

 How much will my new boiler cost?